ENGL 2105 : Workplace-Based Writing and Research

 • Just because it's obvious doesn't mean it's true.

-• Just because you're certain doesn't mean your right.
+• Just because you're certain doesn't mean you're right.

 Apophenia -- the human tendency to see patterns in random data, to mistake coincidence for meaning.
 Can you see the outline of a dolphin in the rose (image, right)?
 While there's nothing inherently wrong with seeing faces in toast or trees in clouds, basing arguments or beliefs on random patterns is very uncritical thinking, especially since once we come to believe something, it is very hard to un-believe (or unsee) it.
 [Technically, the dolphin is an example of pareidolia, which is a subset of apophenia.]